Usedom

 "Despite it being a rather challenging film, we thought it was very important for us to show.
 But the audience’s response to the film exceeded our expectation." – Stuart Hands, Director, Toronto Jewish Film Festival

-ALSO AVAILABLE FROM BIG WORLD PICTURES
+AVAILABLE FROM BIG WORLD PICTURES

 A BIG WORLD PICTURES RELEASE